The Paddock Project

 Where would the gallery be built?

 The gallery would be built next to Paddock Garden, formerly the tennis courts of the Digby School for Girls.
-The land was gifted to Sherborne Community Arts Centre Trust in 2011 by Dorset County Council.
+The land was gifted to Sherborne Arts Trust in 2011 by Dorset County Council.
 The site is within close proximity of the town centre and Cheap Street, and offers a superb location for a new cultural centre in the heart of the town.

 What would the gallery look like?

 This is the architect’s view of the gallery looking from Paddock Garden.
 The upper floor of the building would sit low to the garden, respecting the adjoining residents and exploiting the natural gradient of the land.
-The glass frontage, sitting above a new (relocated) herbaceous border, is designed to offer the feeling of shared space between the garden and the gallery.
+The frontage, sitting above a new (relocated) herbaceous border, is designed to offer the feeling of shared space between the garden and the gallery.

 How many galleries would there be?